-Many of our Monadnock area neighbors live one paycheck away from homelessness.
+Many of our Monadnock area neighbors live one paycheck away from experiencing homelessness.
 They never expect to lose their homes.
 But accumulating hardships force them into homelessness, and they soon exhaust their network of family and friends.
 They move from couch to couch.
 Entire families live in cars, campgrounds, or in the woods.
-MATS provides the help many families and friends would like to provide if they could afford to.
+MATS helps to provide shelter that many families and friends would like to provide if they could afford it.

 Did You Know That:

-Around 3,350 school children are identified as being homeless.
-This does not include toddlers and pre-schoolers, those who don’t go to school because of moving frequently or those who have not been identified.
+Around 3,993 school children are identified as being homeless.
+This does not include toddlers and preschoolers, those who don’t go to school because of moving frequently or those who have not been identified.

-Today, most people in America live one paycheck away from homelessness.
+Today, most people in America live one paycheck away from experiencing homelessness.